conducive333/spreadsheet-memory-benchmarking/datagen/README.md

 ### Method 1 (Preferred):
 1. Download the `.jar` file associated with this project (should be on the "Releases" page).
 2. Fill in the desired script arguments in `createdata.py`.
+Descriptions of each parameter are shown in method 2 below.
 3. Run the script!

 ### Method 2: